etiennebr/rstdocs/Applications/Stereo/StereoRectificationGridGenerator.rst

 - **Scale of epipolar images:** The scale parameter allows to generated zoomed-in (scale < 1) or zoomed-out (scale > 1) epipolar images.

 - **Step of the deformation grid (in nb. of pixels):** Stereo-rectification deformation grid only varies slowly.
-Therefore, it is recommanded to use a coarser grid (higher step value) in case of large images
+Therefore, it is recommanded to use a coarser grid (higher step value) in case of large images.

 - **Rectified image size X:** The application computes the optimal rectified image size so that the whole left input image fits into the rectified area.
 However, due to the scale and step parameter, this size may not match the size of the deformation field output.
 In this case, one can use these output values.